sagardhadke/LockQR/README.md

-## We use all this library in this LockQR Code app
+## We use all this library in this LockQR Project

 QR Code Generator